 But the airline continued to expand, joining the jet age in July 1966 when the first of its Douglas DC-9-10s arrived.
 It soon added the larger -30 and -40 series.
 Two Boeing 727-200s were also ordered but never delivered.
 Four McDonnell Douglas MD-82s joined the fleet in 1984.

 Consigned to the History Books

 In 1985, OZ carried 55 million passengers, serving 65 cities across 25 states.
 It had a fleet of 50 aircraft, comprising McDonnell Douglas DC-9-10/30/40s and MD-82s.

-Featured image: All of Ozark’s fleet was transferred over to TWA and many went on to fly with American Airlines after the latter two’s merger.
-(Photo: Aero Icarus from Zürich, Switzerland, CC BY-SA 2.0, via Wikimedia Commons
+Featured image: All of Ozark’s fleet was transferred over to TWA, and many flew with American Airlines after the latter two’s merger.
+Photo: Aero Icarus from Zürich, Switzerland, CC BY-SA 2.0, via Wikimedia Commons.